 Since regaining independence in 2006, Montenegro has adopted an investment framework to encourage growth, employment, and exports.
-Although the continuing transition has not eliminated all structural barriers, the government recognizes the need to remove impediments, ensure business-friendly policies,improve transparency, and open the economy to foreign investors.
+Although the continuing transition has not eliminated all structural barriers, the government recognizes the need to remove impediments, ensure business-friendly policies and improve transparency and open the economy to foreign investors.

 Montenegro makes no distinction between domestic and foreign companies.
-Foreign companies can own 100 percent of a domestic company, and their profits and dividends can be repatriated without limitations or restrictions.
+Foreign companies can own 100 percent of a domestic company, profits and dividends can be repatriated without limitations or restrictions.
 Exceptions to this policy are the small number of cases dealing with defense-related industries.

 Montenegro offers foreign investors low, fixed tax rates, a business-oriented economy, significant economic freedom, a stable currency (Euro), and openness to incentivize investors.
 Montenegro is a beneficiary of the Generalized System of Preferences program, which provides duty-free access to the U.S. market in various eligible categories.
 The Euro is the official currency in Montenegro, which stabilizes financial flows and results in lower transaction costs.
 This is an informal arrangement with the European Central Bank, and Montenegro is not part of the Euro Zone.
 Private ownership is protected by the Constitution and includes equal treatment of foreigners.
 The IMF has cautioned Montenegro that its economic system is vulnerable to external shocks due to its high public debt-to-GDP ratio.
 Montenegro’s public financial situation is relatively weak, with a debt-to-GDP ratio of 70.9 percent, with forecasts of growing indebtedness based on projected infrastructure development needs.